Bill Williams (journalist): Early life and career

 Born in Butler, Missouri, Williams began working for WBIR in Knoxville, Tennessee, in 1977.
-In 1980, he began a weekly feature, called "Monday's Child", in the news program, wherein he talked to children needing adoption.
+In 1980, he began a weekly feature, called "Monday's Child", in the news segment, wherein he talked to children needing adoption.
 Williams helped placed 1,000 children into permanent homes.
 He retired from WBIR in December 2000.
 He returned to the anchor desk for much of 2006 when his replacement left the station, and re-retired at the end of 2006, becoming anchor emeritus.
 He cohosted Friends Across the Mountains Telethon and the Children's Miracle Network telethon on WBIR.
 Williams also worked with Mission of Hope an outreach program for aid to the people in rural Appalachia.
-Williams returned to the anchor desk again in February 2013 to anchor a "Retro Newscast" on WBIR with former WBIR anchor Edye Ellis, former WBIR sports director Bob Kesling and now former WBIR anchor Moira Kaye who was a weekend weather forecaster, weekend evening anchor and morning anchor in the 1980s and early 1990s for WBIR to celebrate 30 years of their slogan Straight from the Heart (of East Tennessee).
+Williams returned to the anchor desk again in February 2013 to anchor a "Retro Newscast" on WBIR with former WBIR anchor Edye Ellis, former WBIR sports director Bob Kesling and now former WBIR anchor Moira Kaye who was a weekend weather forecaster, weekend evening news anchor and morning anchor in the 1980s and early 1990s for WBIR to celebrate 30 years of their slogan Straight from the Heart (of East Tennessee).